humansconf/humansconf.org/format.md

 We encourage everyone to speak English at all times, even when in small groups in order to be more inviting towards other participants who might like to join in on the discussion.

-## Schedule
+<a name="schedule"></a>
+## Schedule: Thursday to Saturday

 The conference will run from late afternoon of Thursday the 21st of May, to late afternoon of Saturday the 23rd.
+Even though there's no predefined schedule of sessions, there's still some structure.
 Here’s how that will look like:

+<a name="thursday"></a>
 ### Thursday

 We expect check-in to start at around 4:00pm.